FinancialForecastingProject/PatternRecognitionStrategy/README.md

 </div>

 We developed an algorithm which calculates the sum of relative distances between two points.
-The output is a score, and the lower the score is the better the pattern matches to the reference curve.
+The output is the average distance between two points, and the lower the output is the better the pattern matches to the reference curve.

 ### Other way to identify patterns